Princess Louise of Denmark (1750–1831)

-Life

 Early life

-Princess Louise was born on 20 January 1750 at Christiansborg Palace, the principal residence of the Danish Monarchy in central Copenhagen.
+Princess Louise was born on 30 January 1750 at Christiansborg Palace, the principal residence of the Danish Monarchy in central Copenhagen.
 She was a daughter to Frederick V, King of Denmark and Norway, and his first wife Louise of Great Britain.
 At birth, Louise had two older sisters, Princess Sophia Magdalena and Princess Wilhelmina Caroline, and an older brother Crown Prince Christian.
 In 1751, one year after Louise's birth, her mother Queen Louise died during her sixth pregnancy, just aged 27 years.
 The following year her father remarried to Duchess Juliana Maria of Brunswick-Wolfenbüttel, who gave birth to Louise's half-brother, Prince Frederick in 1753.

 Princess Louise was considered the most beautiful and spirited of Frederick V's children, but also the most reserved.
 She was Christian VII's favorite sister, and he was already from childhood strongly attached to his "Louison," as he called her.

-Marriage
+Marriage and issue

 In 1756, Queen Louise's sister, Mary, who was estranged from her husband, Landgrave Frederick II of Hesse-Kassel, moved to Denmark to take care of her deceased sister's children.
 She brought her three sons with her, who were brought up at the Danish court with their Danish cousins.
 On 30 August 1766 at the Christiansborg Palace Chapel, Louise married the second eldest of them, Landgrave Charles of Hesse-Kassel.
 The marriage took place with her brother King Christian VII's consent, despite advice given against it, due to many accusations of debauchery by Landgrave Charles and the poor influence he had on the King.
 This, however, did not last, as Christian VII's warm feelings for him soon evaporated, and in the spring 1767, the couple left Copenhagen to live in Hanau.

+She had six children with Charles of Hesse-Kassel: